Turtlebox vs EcoXgear Defender

 Winner: Tied

-These speakers are extremely loud.
-In fact, they are some of the loudest in the world for their form factor.
+These speakers are loud.
 Both companies claim they can reach 120dB+ at maximum volume.
 We tested this claim, putting both speakers in front of a UMIK-2 measuring microphone at a distance of 1 meter.
-Here’s the results we found:
+Here are the results we found:

 ecoXgear Defender

-Both speakers reached the same volume levels, hovering at 102dB measured at 1 meter.
-This falls short of the manufacturer’s claims, which we suspect was measured at a much closer distance.
-Still, 102dB is close to the volume levels produced by large party speakers like the JBL PartyBox 310, making them both well-suited to parties and somewhat large gatherings of people.
+Still, 102dB is close to the volume levels produced by large party speakers like the JBL PartyBox 320, making them both well-suited to parties and somewhat large gatherings of people.
 You will rarely use these speakers at full volume, as 60 to 80% is enough to fill a medium-sized to large room.

 Editor’s Note: When looking at these measurements, I started to wonder if both speakers use the same DSP, but ecoXgear claims that the Defender has a proprietary DSP.